pyca/cryptography/docs/faq.rst

     cffi.ffiplatform.VerificationError: importing '<some_path>.pyd': DLL load failed:

-It typically occurs on Windows when the user has not installed OpenSSL.
+It typically occurs on Windows when you have not installed OpenSSL.
 Download a `pre-compiled binary`_ to resolve this issue.

 .. _`NaCl`: http://nacl.cr.yp.to/